l7mp/dcontroller/examples/endpointslice-controller/README.md

            - $.EndpointSlice.metadata.namespace
    ```

-4. Create the **aggregation** pipeline to convert the shape of the resultant, somewhat convoluted objects.
-The aggregation again has multiple stages:
+4. Create the **pipeline** to convert the shape of the resultant, somewhat convoluted objects.
+The pipeline again has multiple stages:
    - set up the metadata, copy the ServiceView spec and the endpoints from the EndpointSlice,
    - demultiplex on the `$.endpoint` list,
    - filter ready addresses,